Skip to content

 When you think of chiropractic care, you might picture a quick back adjustment.
 But when it comes to TMJ, our approach is much more nuanced and comprehensive.
 We use a combination of gentle, targeted techniques designed to address the root cause of your jaw pain, not just the symptoms.
 It’s about restoring balance to your entire system—from your spine to your jaw—so you can find lasting relief.
 We focus on methods that are both effective and comfortable, helping your body heal naturally.
 Let's walk through some of the specific techniques we use to help patients overcome TMJ discomfort for good.

-Gentle Adjustments for Your Jaw and Neck
+Targeted Adjustments for Jaw and Neck Relief

 The foundation of chiropractic care is the adjustment—a precise, gentle force that helps restore proper motion and alignment to your joints.
 For TMJ, this involves careful adjustments to your jaw and, just as importantly, your upper neck.
 Because the nerves and muscles controlling your jaw are so closely connected to your cervical spine, a misalignment here can be a major source of TMJ problems.
 By correcting this, we can take pressure off the nerves and allow the jaw muscles to relax.
 Many people feel a sense of relief right away as tension begins to melt away from the area, which is one of the many conditions we can help with.